-The Resident Assistant (RA) is an extension of the Deaning staff of the residence hall and assists in the facilitation of all residence hall operations and procedures.
+The Resident Assistant (RA) is an extension of the residence hall dean(s) and assists in the facilitation of all residence hall operations and procedures.
 The RA is responsible for creating an atmosphere where community and sisterhood can develop in support of Washington Adventist University’s commitment to produce graduates who bring competence and moral leadership to their communities.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 The following are the duties and responsibilities for this position.
 Other duties may be assigned.